admire-eurohpc/GekkoFS/README.md

 The replication environment variable can be set up for each client, independently.

 ### Erasure codes
-The user can enable resilience with erasure codes with -DGKFS_ENABLE_EC Using `LIBGKFS_NUM_REPL=<num repl>`, the user can define the number of EC servers.
+The user can enable resilience with erasure codes with `-DGKFS_ENABLE_EC` Using `LIBGKFS_NUM_REPL=<num repl>`, the user can define the number of EC servers.
 The total servers available for data will be -> total servervs - num_repl

+Additionaly the user can enable the `-DGKFS_ENABLE_READ_ERRORS` to inject a
+50% of read errors into the workflow.

 ## Acknowledgment